-There are plenty of TV apps to entertain you abroad.
-Now that new roaming regulations mean you can use your included data bundle to enjoy online content, it could be more tempting than ever to dip into your favourite shows on holiday.
+EU regulation means that anyone can use their bundled texts, minutes and mobile data anywhere in the EU for no extra charge.
 But beware – many TV apps are region-locked, which means you won’t be able to stream them outside the UK.
 And even if you have unlimited data, many mobile phone providers still place caps on your usage.

-It’s usually pretty straightforward to download TV episodes to a smartphone, tablet or laptop for offline viewing.
+Downloading TV to a smartphone, tablet or laptop for offline viewing doesn’t have to be a hassle.
 Free up some space on your device (or buy a microSD card), pick your favourites and take your shows with you.
-After all, you don’t want to be out of the loop when it comes to your favourite soap.

-iPlayer is one of the most popular choices when it comes to downloading TV to watch without wi-fi, offering a collection of programmes broadcast in the last 30 days.
+iPlayer is one of the most popular choices when it comes to downloading TV to watch without wi-fi, serving up a selection of programmes broadcast in the last 30 days.

-You’ll need a valid TV licence and an internet connection to download files in the first place but, after that, you’re free to watch at home or abroad.
-There’s no waiting around for your show to buffer, either.
+You’ll need a valid TV licence, a free BBC account and an internet connection to download files from iPlayer in the first place but, after that, you’re free to watch at home or abroad.
 Not everything that appears on iPlayer is available to download – certain sports broadcasts and films can only be streamed online.
 Our BBC iPlayer page has more details.

-ITV Hub didn’t support offline viewing last summer, which meant you had to stick to other catch-up services to get your TV fix.
-But that’s changed now, and you can download ITV shows as long as you subscribe to ITV Hub+, which is £3.99 a month.
-The regular ITV Hub service is free to use, but doesn’t include offline viewing.
+Originally, ITV didn’t support offline viewing, which meant you had to stick to other catch-up services to get your TV fix.
+But that’s changed now, and you can stream ITV shows abroad as long as you subscribe to ITV Hub+, which is £3.99 a month.

 To find out more on the ITV’s free streaming service, see our ITV Hub guide.

-The latest update to the Netflix mobile app adds offline support, which means you can download content to your iOS or Android mobile and watch offline.
+An update to the Netflix mobile app in 2017 added offline support, which means you can download content to your iOS or Android mobile and watch offline.

-Offline viewing for Netflix has been one of the most-requested features from members for years.
-Now, the streaming giant is finally offering it at no extra cost.
 Not everything on Netflix can be downloaded, though.
 You can view only a select number of Netflix Originals and movies offline, including Orange is the New Black and Narcos.
-We expect that more will become available soon.
+The selection has improved over time.

-How long you have to watch a downloaded show varies by title, and you’ll spot a notification on your device when the time is almost up.
+Downloading content for offline viewing is also an option.
+How long you have to watch a downloaded show varies, and you’ll spot a notification on your device when the time is almost up.
 Once that time limit has passed, you’ll have to connect your gadget to a wi-fi network again to continue watching.

 The regular Sky Go package doesn’t let you download TV, but upgrading to Sky Go Extra means you can.
-If you’re a Sky Go Extra member, you can download content on up to four separate devices.
-Your downloaded shows will be deleted from your smartphone or tablet 48 hours after viewing starts, or ‘no later’ than 30 days after downloading.
+Your downloaded shows will be deleted from your smartphone or tablet 48 hours after viewing starts, or no later than 30 days after downloading.

 If you’re already a Sky TV customer, you can try out Sky Go Extra free for two months.
 After that, you’ll pay £5 extra a month.
 Find out more about the regular Sky Go service here.